JuanLuisGarciaBorrego/SymfonyZero/README.md

 *  [SonataIntlBundle](https://github.com/sonata-project/SonataIntlBundle) - SonataIntlBundle provides text and date formatting depends on locale.
 *  [MZMailChimpBundle](https://github.com/miguel250/MZMailChimpBundle) - MZMailChimpBundle is a bundle which integrates MailChimp API with Symfony Apps easily.
 *  [HWIOAuthBundle](https://github.com/hwi/HWIOAuthBundle) - HWIOAuthBundle adds support for authenticating users via OAuth1.0a or OAuth2 in Symfony2 with more of 40 different providers like Facebook, Twitter, Google...
+*  [AsseticBundle](https://github.com/symfony/assetic-bundle) - AsseticBundle provides integration of the Assetic library into the Symfony2 framework.

 **Common Sections and Funcionallity**